magic-akari/lrc-maker/README.md

 ## What is this

-This repository is a tool which helps you create your lrc file.
+This is a tool for creating scrolling lrc files, which refers to text with time tags.

 ## Why lrc-maker

-It's hard to find a user-friendly and cross-platform tool to create lrc.
-So I made one myself.
+I'm not satisfied with the existing tools, they can't be used across platforms.
+So I have created one by myself.

 ## How to use